Emily Temple-Wood: The Keilana effect

-A paper, "Interpolating Quality Dynamics in Wikipedia and Demonstrating the Keilana Effect", about a phenomenon named after Temple-Wood's work, was presented by Aaron Halfaker at OpenSym '17, the International Symposium on Open Collaboration.
-This study finds an inflection point in term of articles' quality for women scientists around late 2012, when Temple-Wood, aka User:Keilana, impulsed a community effort on that matter.
+The paper "Interpolating Quality Dynamics in Wikipedia and Demonstrating the Keilana Effect", about a phenomenon named after Temple-Wood's work, was presented by Aaron Halfaker at OpenSym '17, the International Symposium on Open Collaboration.
+This study finds an inflection point in term of articles' quality for women scientists around late 2012, when Temple-Wood impulsed a community effort on that matter.

+Personal life

+Temple-Wood self-describes herself as queer.
+In October 2020, on National Coming Out Day, she wrote on Twitter that she was "proud to be a queer physician."
+She is married and lives with her husband and two cats.